CanhForresten/portfolio/README.md

 [Kildekode på GitHub](https://github.com/dit-github-canhforresten/trending-movies)

 #### ***To-do-liste***
-**Beskrivelse:**
+**Description:**
-Dette projekt er en simpel To-do liste applikation bygget med React og Material-UI.
-Applikationen giver brugerne mulighed for at tilføje, fjerne og administrere opgaver.
-Derudover understøtter applikationen både lys og mørk tilstand.
+This project is a simple To-do list application built with React and Material-UI.
+The application allows users to add, remove, and manage tasks.
+Additionally, the application supports both light and dark mode.

-**Funktioner**
+**Features**
-- **Tilføj opgave:** Brugere kan tilføje nye opgaver til listen.
+- **Add Task:** Users can add new tasks to the list.
-- **Fjern opgave:** Brugere kan fjerne opgaver fra listen.
+- **Removes Task:** Users can remove tasks from the list.
-- **Lys/Mørk tilstand:** Brugere kan skifte mellem lys og mørk tilstand.
+- **Light/Dark Mode:** Users can switch between light and dark mode.

 **Teknologier**
-- **React:** JavaScript bibliotek til at bygge brugergrænseflader.
+- **React:** JavaScript library for building user interfaces.
-- **Material-UI:** React komponentbibliotek til at bygge fine brugergrænseflader.
+- **Material-UI:** React component library for building stylish user interfaces.
-- **Vite:** Byggeværktøj til frontend projekter.
+- **Vite:** tool for frontend projects.

-**Kildekode:**
+**Source Code:**
 [Kildekode på GitHub](https://github.com/dit-github-canhforresten/trending-movies)

 #### Booking system (Not done yet)